GDelevoye/SMSN/README.md

 conda activate smsn
 pip install -e ./SMSN/
 ```

+## Details

+Because the program relies on ***very precise*** versions of PacBio's tools, python 3.7 **MUST** be used and all the requirements listed in environment.yml ***must*** be respected carefully.
+The only easy way of not getting wrong is by using a virtual environment manager - e.g conda. **DO NOT** try to install smsn in an already existing environment, it would very probably fail.
+Use the above command lines instead

+## In case of problems

 SInce the first release, I was forced to delete my dependencies on conda-forge because it had became prohibitively slow to install smsn.
 In case of future problems (installation is too long, solving environment is taking forever, dependencies are broken):